Yogesh7920/meet.me/README.md

 - Download [ngrok](https://ngrok.com/)
 - Run the server and get port
-- ngrok.exe tcp -region=in \<port>
+- `ngrok.exe tcp -region=in \<port>`
-- Get the IP, e.g.: 0.tcp.in.ngrok.io, and it's corresponding port, and log in to client.
+- Get the ngrok IP, and it's port. e.g.: 0.tcp.in.ngrok.io:17000
+- log in to client with the above credentials.

 ## The Team